Bells Hells – Critical Role’s Third Campaign

 Going into this film, I thought Bucky would be the star of the show, but this is clearly Yelena’s movie.
 I’m perfectly fine with that.
 Yelena fills the void left by Natasha’s death.
 I like her as a character and how her grief is explored.
 Yelena confronts Hawkeye in Hawkeye, but it doesn’t give her the closure she needs.
 Yelena feels alone in the world, and while Red Guardian (played by David Harbour) shows up later, he could have shown up earlier.
 There’s good dialogue between Yelena and Red Guardian where he apologizes for not being there for her, but wants to be there for her now, and it’s really sweet.

-While this is Yelena’s movie, Bucky does show up with a grand entrance.
+While this is Yelena’s movie, Bucky does make a grand entrance.
 In his position within the government, he’s also investigating Valentina’s activities, which coincides with Bucky aligning with the team.
 He attacks several convoys, and it was the entrance that Bucky deserved in the movie.
-I think it’s clear that Bucky wants to make a difference as a politician, but maybe that’s not the place he needs to be.
+I think it’s clear that Bucky wants to make a difference as a politician, but maybe that’s not where he needs to be.

 Thunderbolts* was worth the hype.
 I’m looking forward to seeing these characters pop up in future Marvel projects.